F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 	db 0, 0, 0, 0
 ~~~

-Only confusing part was way in which data was loaded in memory.
-Characters are loaded in last position in `entered_code` array and then moved towards first position after each new character is entered.
+The only confusing part was the way in which data was loaded in memory.
+Characters are loaded in the last position in `entered_code` array and then moved towards the first position after each new character is entered.

 We also see that `correct_code` is hardcoded to `5129` which is our solution.